New score for new short film by Ray Robinson, directed by Christian Cooke, starring Peter Mullan.

 Earlier this year I composed the score to a beautiful short film called ‘Edith’.
-Here’s the trailer (featuring ‘Vigil I’ from my album Vigils):
+The trailer above features ‘Vigil I’ from my album Vigils.

 Edith explores the heartbreaking inevitability that is old age.
 Written by novelist Ray Robinson, whose work has been shortlisted for both the James Tait Black Memorial Prize and the Authors’ Club First Novel Award.
 His novel Electricity has also recently been adapted for screen and premiered at the BFI Film Festival.
 This is Ray’s debut screenplay.
 This is the directorial debut for actor Christian Cooke who continues to emerge as one of Hollywood’s most engaging and sought after talents with showcasing roles in Cemetery Junction, Hello Carter and Romeo & Juliet.

 Peter Mullan (Trainspotting, War Horse, Tyrannosaur) takes the starring role of haunted Jake with Michelle Fairley (Game of Thrones, Harry Potter, Suits) as his Sheila.
 Supporting cast includes Elliott Tittensor (Shameless) and Sia Bennett (Mr Selfridge).